1.1 Details of the firm’s audit registration can be found here.

 2.4 In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants’ Compensation Scheme in respect of exempt regulated activities undertaken.

-2.5 We are not authorised by the Financial Conduct Authority.
-However, we are included on the Register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling, and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Instituteof Chartered Accountants in England and Wales.
-The register can be accessed via the Financial Conduct Authority website at http://www.fca.org.uk/register .
+2.5 In relation to the conduct of insurance distribution activities, we are an ancillary insurance intermediary.
+We are not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling, and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by ICAEW.
+The register can be accessed from the Financial Conduct Authority’s website at the fca website.

 3.1 In some circumstances, commissions or other benefits may become payable to us in respect of transactions we arrange for you, in which case you will be notified in writing of the amount and terms of payment.
 The fees that would otherwise be payable by you will not be abated by such amounts.
 You consent to such commission or other benefits being retained by us without our being liable to account to you for any such amounts.

 4.1 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of The Institute of Chartered Accountants in England & Wales.